close up of two young women holding hands to give comfort

 Build relationships.

 Suicide prevention starts with relationships.
 It is easier to look out for each other and to pay attention to warning signs when we are connected to each other.
 Be willing to lean into your relationships to provide and ask for support when it is needed.
-This also makes it easier to ask questions and listen well when we notice someone in our sphere is struggling.

 Know campus referral resources.

-UA has several resources to support students who may be struggling.
+UA has several other resources to support students who may be struggling.
 The UA 911 Guide provides a list of all resources and what issues would be best addressed by each.
 You can also access free online self-help tools available through the Counseling Center.
-Reach out for help from trained volunteers by texting BAMA to 741-741.

 Know your limits.

 Though you can play an important role in suicide prevention by becoming more comfortable with talking to others who may be struggling, it is important to know that you are never responsible for someone else’s safety or their choices.
 If you ever feel overwhelmed or overcommitted when supporting someone, or if you feel responsible for someone else’s safety, please reach out for consultation and support.
-The Counseling Center is a great resource for this (205-348-3863) and we would be glad to help.
+The Counseling Center is a great resource for this, and we would be glad to help.

 Get involved.